shaikhhamza00/Coin-Pay/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, feel free to reach out at your-email@example.com.
+If you have any questions or feedback, feel free to reach out at mhdhamza.dev@gmail.com.